Matthew Baldisimo: Canada

 In June 2013, he made his debut in the Canada youth program, attending a Canada U15 camp.
 In August 2013, he was named to the Canada U15 team for the Copa Mexico de Naciones.
 In April 2014, he was named to the Canada U16 squad for the Montaigu Tournament in France, as well as for the U16 Copa Mexico de Naciones.
 In February 2015, Baldisimo was named to the Canada U17 team for the 2015 CONCACAF U-17 Championship and was named team captain.
 On February 28, 2015, he scored the winning goal in the team's first match of the tournament against Haiti U17.

 Philippines

 In 2020, he was set to join the Philippines national team for a camp, however, the camp was ultimately cancelled due to the COVID-19 pandemic.
 In May 2021, Baldisimo was finally able to accept his first call-up to the Philippines national team ahead of three 2022 FIFA World Cup qualification matches.
 However, due to a FIFA registration and eligibility issue, he was unable to appear in a match for the squad.
-Two days after departing the camp, he was notified by FIFA that his one-time switch paperwork was now officially processed and he would now be eligible to officially represent the Phillipines.
-In November 2021, Baldisimo was called-up for the re-scheduled 2020 AFF Championship, but had to withdraw due to injury.
+Two days after departing the camp, he was notified by FIFA that his one-time switch paperwork was now officially processed and he would now be eligible to officially represent the Philippines.
+In November 2021, Baldisimo was called-up for the rescheduled 2020 AFF Championship, but had to withdraw due to injury.

+In March 2024, Baldisimo accepted a call-up to the squad ahead of two 2026 FIFA World Cup qualification matches against Iraq.
+He made his debut on September 4, 2024 in a 2024 Merdeka Tournament match against Malaysia.